supervisely-ecosystem/remote-import/README.md

 **NOTE #2:** this release works only with data structured in Supervisely format.
 In future versions raw images, videos, and other formats will be added.

-If you have ideas or suggestions, please post an idea in 💡[Supervisely Ideas Exchange](https://ideas.supervise.ly/).
+If you have ideas or suggestions, please post an idea in 💡[Supervisely Ideas Exchange](https://ideas.supervise.ly/) or chat with us in slack.

 <img src="https://i.imgur.com/AmnUCBV.png"/>